 On November 3, 2020, the Company's wholly-owned subsidiary, Yankee Equipment Systems, entered into a lease agreement pursuant to which it leases a total of 12,500 square feet of warehouse and office space from an affiliate of Peter Limoncelli, President of Yankee Equipment Systems.
 Monthly base rental payments were \$11,000 during the initial term of the lease.
 In addition to base rent, Yankee Equipment Systems is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease had an initial term of three years and provides for three successive three-year renewal terms at the option of the Company.
 The Company exercised its option to renew this lease for the first three-year renewal term, which commenced in November 2023.
 Base rent for the first year of the renewal term was \$12,500 per month.
 Base rent for the second year of the renewal term is \$12,750 per month.
-Payments under this lease totaled approximately \$38,000 during each of the three months ended September 30, 2024 and 2023.
+Payments under this lease totaled approximately \$76,000 and \$74,000 during the six months ended December 31, 2024 and 2023, respectively, and \$38,000 and \$36,000 during the three months ended December 31, 2024 and 2023, respectively.

 Note (11) - Commitments and Contingencies: In the ordinary course of business, certain of the Company's contracts require the Company to provide performance and payment bonds related to projects in process.
 These bonds are intended to provide a guarantee to the customer that the Company will perform under the terms of the contract and that the Company will pay subcontractors and vendors.
 If the Company fails to perform under the contract or pay subcontractors and vendors, the customer may demand that the surety make payments or provide services under the bond.
 The Company is required to reimburse the surety for expenses or outlays it incurs.
-Outstanding performance and payment bonds totaled \$1.2 million at September 30, 2024 and June 30, 2024.
+Outstanding performance bonds totaled \$1.2 million at December 31, 2024 and June 30, 2024.

-The Company may from time to time become subject to litigation and other legal proceedings.
+The Company may from time to time become subject to, or involved in, litigation and other legal proceedings.
 Litigation and other legal proceedings may require the Company to incur significant expenses, including those relating to legal and other professional fees, as well as damages or other payments.
-Litigation and other legal proceedings are inherently uncertain, and adverse outcomes in litigation or other legal proceedings could adversely affect the Company's financial condition, cash flows and operating results.
+Litigation and other legal proceedings are inherently uncertain, and adverse outcomes in litigation or other legal proceedings could adversely affect the Company's financial condition, cash flows, and operating results.